adamiturabi/arabic-tutorial-book/docs/index.md

 [رَهِينَة]{.ar} [rahInah]{.trn} |fem. |pledge
 [عُضْو]{.ar}   [euDw]{.trn}    |masc.|member

 [رَهِينَة]{.ar} [rahInah]{.trn} is a feminine noun meaning "pledge".
 For inanimate objects it refers to something that is held as a security or a collateral.
-With its animate meaning is used to refer to a human hostage.
+With its animate meaning, it is used to refer to a human hostage.

 Similarly,
 [عُضْو]{.ar}   [euDw]{.trn} is a masculine noun meaning "member".
 For inanimate objects it refers to a limb which is the member of a body.
 With its animate meaning it refers to a person who is a member of a professional organization.